jalopezsuarez/apidox/README.md

 ## Sypnosys

-APIDox is a WebApplication wrotten in PHP to help creating APIs Documentations to test using XMLs to define endpoints and methods.
+APIDox is a WebApplication wrotten in PHP to help creating APIs Documentations using XML files to define endpoints and methods.

 APIDox gives you: